tenThousand2/ten-thousand/README.md

-currently only uses tests for proof of life, but this is the game of tenThousand role die, 1 and 5 give points as well as multiples of 3
+currently only uses tests for proof of life, but this is the game of tenThousand role die, 1 and 5 give points as well as multiples of 3 takes care of cheaters! takes care of edge cases one player one winner

 ## Setup